dahnte/cs480/assignment2/README.md

 Here are some interesting concepts to use for strategy:

-**Minimum edits** - Since the player decides whether they want to remove _all_ or _some_ characters in any given index, it can be said that the **least** amount of edits that can happen during a game is equal to the amount of _indicies_ available.
+**Minimum edits** - Since the player decides whether they want to remove _all_ or _some_ characters in any given index, it can be said that the **least** amount of edits that can happen during a game is equal to the amount of _indices_ available.
 Therefore, the minimum amount of edits.
   - A player who only utilizes this strategy will remove an index completely regardless of how many characters are in it
   - This can be risky as it reduces the amount of turns both players have and may prevent you from seeing through moves
     - If played right you can surprise your opponent